5 Reasons Your Toothpaste is Harming You

 Research published by the American Society for Experimental NeuroTherapeutics noted a body of evidence that links artificial food colorings to hyperactivity and behavioral issues in children.

 The Center for Science in the Public Interest has pulled together many of the scientific studies on the safety of food dyes and colorings, like those used in toothpastes.
-As well as hyperactivity, their report reveals potential links to allergies and cancer.
+In addition to the correlation between artificial dyes and hyperactivity, their report reveals potential links to allergies and cancer.

-If the health issues alone weren’t enough to put us off these dyes, most artificial food colorings are derived from petrochemicals.
-This makes them environmentally damaging, as well as a potential health risk.
+If the health issues alone weren’t enough to put us off these dyes, most artificial food colorings are derived from petrochemicals, which makes them environmentally damaging as well as threatening to your health.

-Fortunately, it is possible to effectively care for your dental hygiene without resorting to toxic chemicals.
-Our Whitening Toothpaste and Charcoal Toothpaste uses safe, natural ingredients that work to strengthen teeth, remove staining, and eliminate bacteria.
+Fortunately, it is possible to take care of your teeth without resorting to harsh ingredients and toxic chemicals.
+Our Whitening Toothpaste and Charcoal Toothpaste use only safe, natural ingredients that work to strengthen teeth, remove staining, and eliminate bacteria.

 Some of the powerful active ingredients we use in our mineralizing toothpaste include: